Gen Z’s love affair with ultra-processed foods: A silent killer?

 SHAH ALAM - Gen Z, comprising mainly students rushing between classes and corporate workers with 9-to-5 schedules, often struggle to maintain a proper diet, leading them to rely on ultra-processed foods.

-Ultra-processed foods, such as meatballs, burger patties, French fries, and nuggets, typically contain flavour enhancers, additives, artificial ingredients, and preservatives.
+Ultra-processed foods, such as meatballs, burger patties, French fries and nuggets, typically contain flavour enhancers, additives, artificial ingredients as well as preservatives.

 These ready-made meals, commonly found in frozen sections, became popular among the youth due to their convenience and easy accessibility, making them potentially addictive.